Skip to content

 Why This Happens

-SSH to EC2 fails for several distinct reasons with different symptoms:
+SSH to EC2 fails for several distinct reasons with different symptoms.
+Reading the exact error message is the fastest way to narrow down which layer is broken:

 • Connection refused (immediate): port 22 is reachable but nothing is listening — sshd is not running, or the instance is still booting.